Introduction to 'Manage bills online'

 How long it takes

-3 minutes
+5 minutes

 The bills and services you can manage online

-You pay council tax to your local council.
+• You pay this tax to your local council.
 It pays for local services like social care and waste collection.
 Depending on your local council, you may be able to pay your bill online.
 This means you can check and change your payments whenever you want.
 Every council will offer different online services.

 Doing this online means you can: